Create Origin Pools

 -

-Select from the left menu or scroll down to the
+Select from the left menu or scroll down to the Other Settings section.

-Click
+Click Configure.

-Configure the options marked with an asterisk (
+Configure the options marked with an asterisk.

-Note: Protocol extensions such as “X-Forwarded-For” header for HTTP require knowledge of the underlying protocol (such as HTTP).
-For layer 4 applications, F5 Distributed Cloud Load Balancers now support versions 1 (human-readable format) and version 2 (binary format) of the PROXY protocol (PROXY protocol spec), which conveys the original connection parameters, such as the client IP address, to the back-end servers.
-Use the
+Note: Protocol extensions, such as the X-Forwarded-For header for HTTP, require knowledge of the underlying protocol (such as HTTP).
+For layer 4 applications, F5 Distributed Cloud load balancers now support versions 1 (human-readable format) and version 2 (binary format) of the PROXY protocol spec, which conveys the original connection parameters, such as the client IP address, to the backend servers.
+Use the Proxy Protocol Configuration drop-down menu to select the appropriate version.

-- Click
+- Click Apply.

 Step 7: Complete origin pool creation.